cokernel/embaggen/README.md

 Embaggen
 ========

-Embaggen is a component of the Presence repository system being built at the University of Kentucky.
+Embaggen is a component of the repository system being built at the University of Kentucky.
 It supports a microservice which consumes batches of loose files and wraps them in a BagIt bag.
 It uses Francesco Lazzarino's Ruby BagIt library to do all the real work.

-Embaggen consists of a bit of Ruby, ready to be built into a local gem, plus a small script to drive it.

 Installation
 ------------

 1. Clone into embaggen.

-2. Build and install the gem.

-3. Copy bin/embaggen somewhere in your PATH.

-4. [to be added]
+2. gem build embaggen.spec

+3. gem install embaggen-0.0.1.gem

 Example: bagging and tagging by hand
 ------------------------------------